What is the best and cheapest way of selecting the right pellet for my air rifle? John Knibbs replies ...

-You fail to say whether your air rifle is spring powered, pre-charged pneumatic (PCP) or powered by carbon dioxide?
+Is your air rifle spring powered, pre-charged pneumatic (PCP) or powered by carbon dioxide?
 You haven’t stated.
 So I’ll run through the different models.

 Most spring-powered air rifles work more efficiently with lightweight pellets, as do CO² rifles, while PCP rifles are more efficient with a heavy pellet.

 These rules apply to diablo-shaped lead pellets but there are now pellets on the market of more advanced and aerodynamic design that will give efficient results in most air rifle barrels with regard to bore size, type and direction, pitch of rifling and whether or not the barrel is choked at the muzzle.

 As a general rule of thumb, in spring-powered rifles the head of the pellet should be the same size as the bore or land size, and the skirt diameter should be the same size as the groove diameter of the barrel.